tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 if you'd like.

 These should all generate the same tokens.
-The bits of whitespace contribute no tokens, they're simply ignored.
+The bits of whitespace contribute nothing, and should be ignored.

 In C, for example, everything is delimited using braces and semicolons, so arbitrary amounts of both vertical and horizontal whitespaces are simply completely ignored when